MicrosoftDocs/winrt-api/windows.storage/storagelibrarychangetracker_getchangereader_1364424875.md

 # Windows.Storage.StorageLibraryChangeTracker.GetChangeReader

 ## -description
-Retrieves an [StorageLibraryChangeReader](storagelibrarychangereader.md) that enables the app to iterate through the list of changes and mark changes as accepted.
+Retrieves a [StorageLibraryChangeReader](storagelibrarychangereader.md) that enables the app to iterate through the list of changes and mark changes as accepted.

 ## -returns
 The returned change reader.